 Businesses are not always able to respond to comments from customers- even if the comment is negative.
 Becoming defensive is a surefire way to drive customers away.
 Remember the old, cliché- “The customer is always right.”
 By becoming overly defensive, you may rub a number of customers the wrong way.
-Instead, communicate with those who are upset and find an amicable solution to the issue at hand.

 Ignore All Positive Feedback